dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 Additionally, it also becomes crucial to secure the ingress entering the Kubernetes cluster so that only the valid and legitimate traffic enters while the malicious and unauthorised traffic can be discarded or prevented.
 Besides the obvious advantage, this furthermore ensures that only the legitimate traffic is included in an application's monitoring.

 This project aims to compare the differences between the most widely used ingress controllers and also determines which could be considered a best choice of all.
 Moreover, it also compares the ways of generating the certificates in order to secure the ingress traffic and how can these certificates be distributed and provided to the type of ingress controller used.
-This is followed by understanding and evaluating if wildcard type of certifiacte can be beneficial and what could be the complexity measurement between a self-signed and default certificateconsidering the fact that security is not compromised.

 In order to proceed further with the topic, the project pivots the belowmentioned points of motivation:

-* Determining the basic possibilities of protocols supported in ingress in kubernetes.

 * Distinguish the kubernetes object type "ingress" from the other type of services.

-* Analysing points of diferences between different variations of ingress controllers in the market.
+* Analyse points of diferences between three-most variations of open-source ingress controllers.

-* Studying the necessity and detailed implementation of type of certificates to secure the ingress and analysing ways to auto-rotate them before expiration.
+* Studying the necessity certificates and analysing various methods of generating them to secure the ingress.

 ## 2. Approach and Goal